Pleast/YTFixer/README.md

 ## Share the Stream:
 You can share the stream link with this domain to friends, and they can view the livestream with chat integration directly.

-## Customization:
-- The video player and chat iframe can be styled or modified further to fit your needs.
-- Supports direct links or embedded video IDs for YouTube content.